kjwallace/DiffDock_GPU/README.md

 ### CPU
 Very slow.
-Adding exact commands soon.
+Will add instructions for set up soon.

 ### GPU
 Only works on Cuda.
 Make sure you have your drivers installed.
+Will add instructions for set up soon.

+### Inference
-Will add excat build commands soon.
+Will add instructions soon.